Mobilemoneycode.com was reported to us by one of our visitors who wanted to know if the earnings reported on the website were realistic.

 It is a software program that allows you to create mobile websites for business owners, which you can then sell for anything from $500 to several thousand dollars.

-The training provided teaches you exactly how to do this…apparently.
+The training claims to teach you exactly how to do this.
 Naturally you are going to need businesses to do this for, but this isn’t going to happen overnight.

 In reality you are going to have to personally visit business owners and demonstrate how their website will look on a mobile device.